What Is B2B SaaS? Guide for Modern Businesses

 3. Access Anytime, Anywhere

-SaaS applications are cloud-enabled, so your teams can access them from any internet-connected device.
+B2B SaaS platforms are cloud-enabled, so your teams can access them from any internet-connected device.
 This flexibility:

 • Supports remote and hybrid teams